Darin Epsilon

-As a DJ, he has shared the stage with many of dance music's superstars including Hernan Cattaneo, Nick Warren, John Digweed, Sasha, James Zabiela, Armin van Buuren B2B Markus Schulz, Above & Beyond, BT, and countless others.
+As a DJ, he has shared the stage with many of dance music's superstars including Hernan Cattaneo, Nick Warren, John Digweed, Sasha, James Zabiela, Armin van Buuren B2B Markus Schulz, Above & Beyond, BT, and among others.
 He has headlined over 7 major festivals by North America's biggest promoter, Insomniac Events, and been invited to perform at Amsterdam Dance Event, Ultra Music Festival, Burning Man, BPM Festival, and South By Southwest (SXSW).
-His frequent flyer miles are continually on the rise with regular tours around the world.
-He has electrified audiences across the United States, as well as headlined dozens of countries across 6 continents.
+He regularly tours the world to perform, and has electrified audiences across the United States, as well as headlined dozens of countries across 6 continents.

 He currently hosts a monthly radio show and podcast called Perspectives.
 Established in November 2006, the show is split into two parts, with the first being his own 60 minute set, followed by a guest mix from an established artist.
 Perspectives has allowed him to feature dozens of respected names in the industry including Darren Emerson (formerly of Underworld (band)), Max Graham, Robert Babicz, Max Cooper, Guy J, Jody Wisternoff (one-half Way Out West with Nick Warren), and many more.
 The first broadcasts were on Digitally Imported (DI.fm), but the program has since moved to Frisky Radio.
 His record label Perspectives Digital was launched in November 2010 as an extension of the brand, further solidifying his influence and presence within the global dance community.

 Global brands such as MTV, American DJ, American Audio, Elation Professional, and Global Truss have all called upon him to provide the soundtrack to their videos.
 His music can also be found in two films, placing him in a small category of producers that have ever made it onto the big screen.